 “Today she looked great, she’s done no work really between the Nell Gwyn and here but she’s obviously a really good filly and it’s so nice for this big syndicate who’ve been in the game a long time and have worked hard for a day like this.
 They will enjoy it that’s for sure.

-“I can’t remember if I put her in the Coronation Stakes (10-1 with Paddy Power) or not but she is in the French Guineas and we’ll sit down and talk about the big races.
+“I can’t remember if I put her in the Coronation Stakes or not but she is in the French Guineas and we’ll sit down and talk about the big races.
 I think she’s a miler.

 “Her dam was mentally a bit tricky but this filly is dead straight.”

-Do not be surprised if you see her sometime at Goodwood, either.
-As a juvenile she won twice there, snatching victory from the jaws of defeat in a handicap (off a mark of 87) before landing the Group 3 Prestige Stakes.
+As a juvenile she won twice at the Sussex track, snatching victory from the jaws of defeat in a handicap (off a mark of 87) before landing the Group 3 Prestige Stakes.

 BCS Career statistics